ploegert/Performance.AspNetCore/README.md

-# A Naive Performance Evaluation of Azure App Service vs VMs
+# Naive Performance Evaluation of Azure App Service vs VMs

 ## Overview

 The purpose of this exercise is to provide a baseline performance indicator when comparing different services hosted in Azure.

 ## Project Context:

-When deploying various Asp.Net Core apps (using various frameworks including .netcore 2.0, .netcore 1.1, .net Framework 4.6.1 ), with our business logic, we are seeing very poor performing Azure Web App deploymetns where we see < 100 Requests/Sec.
+When deploying various Asp.Net Core apps (using various frameworks including .netcore 2.0, .netcore 1.1, .net Framework 4.6.1 ), with our business logic, we are seeing very poor performing Azure Web App deployments where we see < 100 Requests/Sec.

-To find what one might expect as a baseline from an Azure App Service deployment vs a VM deployment, we decided we needed to do an analyatlyic assessment of the different permutations across different dotnet frameworks against how Azure App Service performs vs persistent VMs hosted in azure.
+To find what one might expect as a baseline from an Azure App Service deployment vs a VM deployment, we decided we needed to do an analytic assessment of the different permutations across different dotnet frameworks against how Azure App Service performs vs persistent VMs hosted in azure.

-The following urls were 100% setup & deployed from the code locacted from within the project.
+The following urls were 100% setup & deployed from the code located from within the project.
 The goal was to provide a way that someone else could independently verify our findings and provide feedback on what we did incorrectly or what we could approve upon.
-The following urls may or may not be available basedup on what tests are currently be executed or removed to save costs.
+The following urls may or may not be available based upon what tests are currently be executed or removed to save costs.

-To run this on your own, please refereto sections below, and feel free to customize the ARM templates to use different names/urls.
+To run this on your own, please refer to sections below, and feel free to customize the ARM templates to use different names/urls.

 | Project Type | Framework     | Hosting Type  | URL          |
 | ------------ |:-------------:|:-------------:|:-------------|